Skip to main content

 A Guide is the main deliverable you build and share with clients in Kerdora.
 It's a customizable, client-facing page where you pull together everything that matters for a client — their financial snapshot, planning insights, and action items — into one place they can actually read and understand.

-You'll find Guides under Overview in the client sidebar.
+You'll find Guides under Guides in the client sidebar.
 That's where you build them, customize them, and control what clients see.
+(The client portal calls their view of the deliverable "Overview.")

 What Guides Are For